tech-drew/mini-rack-home-lab/docs/networking-equipment-analysis.md

 For my home network and lab, the MikroTik router alone satisfies all routing and firewall requirements.
 If higher-layer routing, VPN, or advanced firewall capabilities are needed in the future, adding an OPNsense router would be a viable option.

-Key Takeaways:
+**Key Takeaways**

-Single AP setups: MikroTik APs perform well and provide advanced configuration options.
+- **Single AP setups:** MikroTik APs perform well and provide advanced configuration options.

-Multi-AP setups: For seamless roaming, consider pairing a MikroTik router with Ubiquiti APs.
+- **Multi-AP setups:** For seamless roaming, consider pairing a MikroTik router with Ubiquiti APs.

-Hands-on learning: MikroTik is excellent for exploring routing, VLANs, firewalling, and Layer 3 networking.
+- **Hands-on learning:** MikroTik is excellent for exploring routing, VLANs, firewalling, and Layer 3 networking.